MutableSecurity/website/docs/developers/setting-up-the-documentation-locally.md

     nvm use 16.16.0
     ```

-3. Install all dependencies inside the website directory
+3. Install all dependencies inside the website directory:

    ```
     npm install
     ```

-4. Start the development server
+4. Start the development server:

     ```
     npx docusaurus start